Guide to Lesvos, Greece logo

 This is a first class cabin on the Mytilini or the Theophilos

 This is first class deluxe.
 If you have the money go for it.
-Especially on the European Express
+Especially on the Ariadne or Blue Star.

 This is the first class lounge on the Mytilini.
 They actually have a no-smoking section.
 The restaurants on these ships are pretty good too.
 Or they were before the crisis.
 Now the usually just use the self-service.